Big Box Retail & Malls

-A large portion of industry leaders have been a vocal proponent of a somewhat different future for retail; one that includes both virtual and physical stores.
+A large portion of industry leaders have been vocal proponents of a somewhat different future for retail; one that includes both virtual and physical stores.

-If humans shopped for no other reason than to acquire good, Andreessen’s theory may have been more agreeable but in fact, we don’t shop just to get stuff- any more than we go to restaurants purely for nutrition.
-In fact, consumers often shop to fulfil other deep needs as well- the need to disconnect, to socialize and to commune- and at times to simply get out into public.
+If humans shopped for no other reason than to acquire goods, Andreessen’s theory may have been more agreeable but in fact, we don’t shop just to get stuff- any more than we go to restaurants purely for nutrition.
+In fact, consumers often shop to fulfill other deep needs as well- the need to disconnect, socialize, and commune- and at times to simply get out into public.
 Why else would celebrities brave the harassment of paparazzi to shop for things they could undoubtedly have delivered to them on a silver platter?
-The physical, human experience of shopping is in some ways of far greater value than the good that come along for the ride.
+The physical, human experience of shopping is in some ways of far greater value than the good that comes along for the ride.
 So, while shopping is a means of acquiring the things we want and need, it is also a meaningful social activity that appeals to our deepest, human tendency to gather in tribes.

 So, is retail dead?
 Not even close.
 If anything, it’s the very pervasiveness of online alternatives that is causing the best stores to rise out of the ashes of 30 years of mediocrity, ushering in the true Golden Age of “the store”.

 Frequently Asked Questions

 Q1.
 What does the future of retail stores look like?

 Ans.
 The majority of users have shifted to online shopping because it is much easier to find value-for-money products and discounts that are not available in retail stores.
 As a result, many retailers are turning to digital channels to attract non-metro customers.
 As a result, retail cannot thrive unless location intelligence is used effectively.

 Q2.
 What is the future of retail in India?